 - summer schedule: 8-days on/6-days off; Thursday-Thursday, with the crew spike camped.

 Please send in a cover letter, resume, references, any materials you wish to share that are related to your trail maintenance and construction experiences to:

 Indicate which position you are applying to in the email subject line.
 In the cover letter, please address your experience and passion related to trails and how you have engaged in topics of diversity, equity, and inclusion.

-This position is open until filled; priority will be given to applications received by January 5, 2021.
+This position will be open until filled.
+Priority given to applications received by April 11, 2021.

 ABOUT THE MOUNTAINS TO SOUND GREENWAY TRUST

 The Mountains to Sound Greenway Trust leads and inspires action to conserve and enhance the landscape from Seattle across the Cascade Mountains to Central Washington, ensuring a long-term balance between people and nature.
 Our coalition of community members, businesses, government agencies, and donors is joined together by the ethos that when we have meaningful connections with our natural surroundings, we are healthier and happier, our communities are stronger and more equitable; our lives are better.